ellisken/easy-static-ref-generator/README.md

 ### config-files/config.json
 Use this config file to define properties for each reference you want to build.

-**config.json** requires the following properties for for each *individual* reference:
+**config.json** defines the following properties for for each *individual* reference:
 #### Required
-- title - browser title for the reference
+- title - browser title for the reference.
-- slug - URL [slug](https://developer.mozilla.org/en-US/docs/Glossary/Slug) for the reference
+- slug - URL [slug](https://developer.mozilla.org/en-US/docs/Glossary/Slug) for the reference.
-- yamlSource - associated YAML source file for the reference
+- yamlSource - associated YAML source file for the reference.
-- description - metadata description for the generated page to improve site SEO
+- description - metadata description for the generated page to improve site SEO.
 #### Optional
 - hide - adds ```<meta name="robots" content="noindex,nofollow,noarchive" />``` to the ```<head>``` of the page in question to hide the reference from search engine crawlers.
 Set this property when you intend to publish a reference for a limited audience.